m-reza-rahman/jboss-eap-on-app-service/README.md

 This demo shows how you can deploy a Java/Jakarta EE application to Azure using managed JBoss EAP on App Service (the premier PaaS platform on Azure).
 The following is how you run the demo.

 ## Setup
-* Install Java SE 11 (we used [Adoptium Temurin JDK 11](https://adoptium.net/marketplace/)).
+* Install JDK 11 (we used [Eclipse Temurin OpenJDK 11 LTS](https://adoptium.net/?variant=openjdk11)).
-* Install the Eclipse IDE for Enterprise Java Developers from [here](https://www.eclipse.org/downloads/packages/).
+* Install VS Code for Java from [here](https://code.visualstudio.com/docs/languages/java).
+Make sure the Java Extension Pack is installed.
 * Download this repository somewhere in your file system (easiest way might be to download as a zip and extract).
 * You will need an Azure subscription.
 If you don't have one, you can get one for free for one year [here](https://azure.microsoft.com/en-us/free).